daniellaakpoguma/daniellaakpoguma/README.md

 ## ABOUT ME 😄 🤍
 👋 Hi there!
-I'm a Computer Engineering student at Algonquin College, passionate about technology, problem-solving, and innovation.
-I'm currently honing my skills in various programming languages and tools, including Python, C#, and more.
-My focus is on building a strong foundation in  data analysis, machine learning, project management, and software developer.
+I'm a student in Computing Science & Business Administration at Saint Mary's University, passionate about technology, business, problem-solving, and innovation.
+I'm currently honing my skills in various data analysis tools and frameworks, including Python, R, and more.
+My focus is on building a strong foundation in  data analysis, machine learning, project management, and software development.
 With a growing interest in data analysis and machine learning, I'm working on building a portfolio that showcases my capabilities in these fields

 ## 💻 Skills
 - **Programming Languages:** Python, SQL, R